madlab-ucr/GriD/README.md

 # GRiD: GPT Reddit Dataset

-This repository contains the offical code and data for the paper "GPT-generated Text Detection: Benchmark Dataset and Tensor-based Detection Method" published in the WWW 2024 short paper track.
+This repository contains the official code and data for the paper "GPT-generated Text Detection: Benchmark Dataset and Tensor-based Detection Method" published in the WWW 2024 short paper track.

 ## Dataset